tealpm/toc/README.md

+## Features

+- It is compatible if the headings already have an id attribute.
+- The next list level in the TOC is always the next one in the hierarchy regardless of the HTML tag.
+For example, if the text jumps from an h2 to an h4, the list will display that h4 as an h3.

+## Demo

+A folder with some sample HTML texts has been created.

 ## Contributing

 It is very likely the code can be better than how it is when published.
 Contributions are always welcome!